-The Rehabilitation Driving Program at The Ohio State University Medical Center helps restore mobility to those affected by neurological, orthopaedic or developmental conditions, or to those who have experienced age-related changes in function.
+The Rehabilitation Driving Program at The Ohio State University Wexner Medical Center helps restore mobility to those affected by neurological, orthopaedic or developmental conditions, or to those who have experienced age-related changes in function.
 Our goal is to help you return to safe, independent driving.

 We provide driving evaluation services for: